 We are in the middle of a technological revolution.
 And it’s just getting started.
 The technology rivers are growing stronger and faster by the day, and within the next decade, the dam holding them back will most certainly burst.

-While the advancement in A.I. should ultimately lead to better products and services for all of us, there is an underlying casualty with all of this: the human workforce.
+While the advancement in AI should ultimately lead to better products and services for all of us, there is an underlying casualty with all of this: the human workforce.

 Of course, certain jobs and industries will be hit the hardest first, but there is no denying that this revolution will eventually come for everyone.
 It’s just a matter of time…

-So, how we will compete in the next decade?
-What skills will we need to survive in a decade of total disruption and rise in A.I.?
+So, how will we compete in the next decade?
+What skills will we need to survive in a decade of total disruption and rise in AI?

-Simple…the skills that make us most human.
-That’s right, to succeed in the coming decades, the human workforce will need to embrace the parts of us that are exceedingly difficult to replace with Artificial Intelligence.
-Traits like Creativity, Intuition, Curiosity and Imagination.
+Simple: the skills that make us most human.
+That’s right, to succeed in the coming decades, the human workforce will need to embrace the parts of us that are exceedingly difficult to replace with Artificial Intelligence–traits like Creativity, Intuition, Curiosity and Imagination.

 And the good news?
 We were all born with these skills!
 They are intrinsic to all of us.

 You may not feel like this is the case, but they really are there.
-Many of us just forgot how to use them as we grew up because the Education and the Corporate worlds told us they weren’t important, or that they were reserved for a handful of individuals.
+Many of us just forgot how to use them as we grew up because the education and the corporate worlds told us they weren’t important, or that they were reserved for a handful of individuals.

 We were all born Creative and with an amazing Imagination.
 As children, we were innately Curious, and we are all naturally Intuitive.
 Don’t believe me?
 Let’s take a closer look…

-Key Traits That Will Dominate the Workforce of the Future:
+Key Traits That Will Dominate the Workforce of the Future

-Think back to when you were a child and you got that huge birthday or holiday present – perhaps the shiny red bike you always wanted.
+Think back to when you were a child, and you got that huge birthday or holiday present – perhaps the shiny red bike you always wanted.
 You know, the present that came in the huge box that was neatly gift wrapped by our parents.

 As all children do, we tore through the wrapping in seconds, ripped open the box, and took out the bike to examine it in all its glory.
 Yet moments later, what did we spend the rest of the day playing with?
 The box!
 Why?
 Why the box?
 Because it could be anything we wanted it to be.
 A castle, a rocket ship, a fort, a kitchen.
 When was the last time you saw a box and imagined a castle?
 Probably around the age of 6.
 Because it’s around this age that we enter the school system and are told for the first of many times that a box is just a box!

-We were all born Creative, but then we went to school and then college and got a job and most likely found ourselves being told “you’re not creative” or “leave those ideas to the Creative Team”.
-And sure enough, over time we end up believing we’re not creative.
-That the “creative” humans work in the “creative” departments and teams.
+We were all born Creative, but then we went to school and then college and got a job and most likely found ourselves being told “you’re not creative” or “leave those ideas to the Creative Team.”.
+And sure enough, over time we end up believing we’re not creative, that the “creative” humans work in the “creative” departments and teams.

 But here’s the thing, Creativity is not just the ability to draw or paint or play music.
 It’s the ability to think Creatively and solve problems.
-A skill that – within the disruption of the next decade – will become one of the most highly sought in the world.
-And a skill that has been buried within all of us since childhood, just waiting to be woken up again.
+A skill that – within the disruption of the next decade – will become one of the most highly sought in the world, and a skill that has been buried within all of us since childhood, just waiting to be woken up again.

 Have you ever caught yourself staring across the room at someone you found attractive, only to have them immediately turn around and stare back at you so quickly that you had to avert your gaze and pretend you were looking elsewhere?
 How did they know you were looking at them?
-It’s the same reason you can “feel” that the car in the next lane is about to swerve in front of you even though their turn signal isn’t on – Intuition.
-A built-in survival engine hard-wired into all of us.
+It’s the same reason you can “feel” that the car in the next lane is about to swerve in front of you even though their turn signal isn’t on – Intuition, a built-in survival engine hard-wired into all of us.

-Think about the decisions you make every day.
-The dress you chose to wear, the place you chose to go on holiday, the house you bought.
+Think about the decisions you make every day–he dress you chose to wear, the place you chose to go on holiday, the house you bought.
 These were not rational decisions made by your outer brain; they are irrational decisions you made with your inner brain.
 You were just “going with your gut” as most of us do all day, every day.